hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_workspace.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Workspace.
+* `name` - (Required) Specifies the name of the Log Analytics Workspace.
 Workspace name should include 4-63 letters, digits or '-'.
 The '-' shouldn't be the first or the last symbol.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which the Log Analytics workspace is created.
 Changing this forces a new resource to be created.